orbforge/orb-docs/docs/orb-app/speed.md

 ## Speed Measurements

-Speed measures how quickly data can be transferred to and from a devices.
+Speed measures how quickly data can be transferred to and from devices.
 It includes:

 - **Content Download Speed**: How quickly you can receive data, reported in Mbps
 - **Content Upload Speed**: How quickly you can send data, reported in Mbps

-Orb's primary speed measurements and important for activities like streaming videos, downloading files, video conferencing, and other relevant day-to-day activities.
+Orb's primary speed measurements are important for activities like streaming videos, downloading files, video conferencing, and other relevant day-to-day activities.
 Content speed tests are performed by downloading and uploading a small amount of data (10 MB file) to and from your device.

 <img src="../../images/orb-app/speed-card-expanded.png" alt="Speed" width=60% style="margin-left: 2em;">